GilFewster/otto/readme.md

-# Basic Web Project Template

-Generic template for web projects with build-time deendencies.

-Uses [Parcel](https://parceljs.org/) for local development server and production build.
+# Otto: Your Palindrome Assistant

+Reverses text as you type and lights up when you have a palindrom.

-## Features
+## Dependancies

-#### Zero configuration support for
+- parcel-bundler
+- @babel/core
-- SASS/SCSS
+- @babel/preset-env
-- JSX
+- sass
-- ES6 and CommonJS module syntax

 #### Babel transpiling

 Babel is included and configured for transpiling at build time.

 - @babel/preset-env installed
 - babel configuration and browserslist are in [package.json](package.json).
 Adjust as needed if defaults aren't to your liking.

 Run `npx browserslist` to see a list of browsers supported based on the current content of your browserslist settings.

-  ## Installation
+## Installation for Development

-  - Create new repo from the template.
-  - Clone the repo to your dev environment
+- Clone repo and cd into root directory
 - Install node dependancies with `npm i`
-  - Make cool shit

-  ## Development
+## Development Bundling and Server

 - `npm start` to create a development build and fire up a local server.
 - build files are exported to the `dist` directory

 ## Build for Production

 - `npm run build` to create an optimised version for deployment
 - build files are exported to the `dist` directory, replacing any dev files if present